The Laws of Pool Security in France

 2

 Everyone should be aware of the law governing pool security in France.
-All in ground pools in France must comply by having one of the four approved methods of security system in place, the law applied from 1 January 2006.
+All in-ground (enterrée) private pools in France must comply by having one of the four approved methods of security system in place.
+The law has been in force since 1 January 2006 and applies to both new and existing pools, whether for individual family use or shared private use, such as in a residence or gîte complex.
 The fine for not complying with the law is €45,000.

-On ground or semi in ground pools are not affected by the law and normally just rely on a security ladder or one that gets taken away when the pool is not in use.
+Above-ground or semi in-ground pools are not affected by the law and normally just rely on a security ladder or one that gets taken away when the pool is not in use.

 There are four types of approved security system: